nagadomi/nunif/README.md

 ## Dependencies

-- Python 3.6 or later
+- Python 3 (Probably works with Python 3.6 or later)
-- Pytorch
-- git-lfs (for ./pretrained_models)
 - [PyTorch](https://pytorch.org/get-started/locally/)
 - See requirement.txt

+We usually support the latest version.
+If there are bugs or compatibility issues, we will specify the version.

 1. Install [Pytorch](https://pytorch.org/get-started/locally/)